Jay-Tolentino/Jay-Tolentino/README.md

 ## Experience

-Web and Tech Intern
+Web Content & IT Support
-Worked on maintaining and updating WordPress websites, managing content, troubleshooting issues, and supporting internal teams with technical needs.
-Gained hands on experience with real production systems and web operations.
+Supported legislative web operations by updating content and resolving user and system issues onsite using Drupal CMS.
+Troubleshot web and desktop issues, assisted with QA testing for application deployments, and ensured reliability of internal systems.
+Documented processes and collaborated with cross functional teams to deliver accurate, timely updates for stakeholders.

 Building Supervisor | IT Support and Operations
 Serve as a first point of contact for troubleshooting AV systems, workstation issues, and building technology.
 Work closely with IT and facilities teams to maintain reliable operations and resolve technical problems in real time.